astrolabsoftware/fink-client/docs/livestream_manual.md

 fink_consumer --display -limit 1
 ```

 This will download the first available alert, and print some useful information.
+The alert schema is automatically downloaded from the GitHub repo.
 But then the alert is consumed and you'll move to the next alert.
 Of course, if you want to keep the data, you need to store it.
 This can be easily done:

 ```bash
 # create a folder to store alerts